kirtikrajsp/Group12-IDC409/README.md

 		•	matplotlib.pyplot is used for plotting graphs.
 		•	seaborn is used for swarm plots.
 		•	scipy.optimize is used for curve fitting in scatter plots.
-		•	tabulate and IPython.display help display tables neatly.
+		•	IPython.display helps to display tables neatly.

 Section 2: Fetching Faculty Profile URLs

 	The main faculty page of IISER Kolkata’s Department of Biological Sciences is fetched using requests.get().
 		•	HTML content is parsed with BeautifulSoup.
 		•	All <a> links are collected, then filtered to retain only those belonging to faculty profiles.
 		•	Duplicate links are removed with set().
 		•	At the end of this step, we have 27 unique faculty profile URLs.

 Section 3: Scraping Faculty Details and Creating the Profile Dictionary

 	Each faculty profile page is visited individually using requests.
 		•	BeautifulSoup parses each page to extract required information.
 		•	A dictionary called profile_data is created for each faculty member.

 The dictionary contains:
 	•	Name
 	•	Positions (all positions held)